Commencement

 Stations Outside the College Green Area

-Staff members at these Guest Services stations can help you with smart wristbands and access badges (please be ready to show your Brown ID or another form of identification), and provide other information.
+Staff members at these Guest Services stations can help you with wristbands and access badges (please be ready to show your Brown ID or another form of identification), and provide other information.
 Locations and hours are as follows.

 Page-Robinson Hall, 69 Brown St. (ground floor)